 Roughly 80 percent of the 90 million small and micro-sized enterprises in C

 China issues comprehensive regulations on internet finance

-Thanks to their close ties to Chinese technology giants, Alibaba backed online lender MYbank and Tencent-backed Webank can use hordes of payment information or social network data to ascertain the ability of a business to pay back its loans.
+Thanks to their close ties to Chinese technology giants, Alibaba-backed online lender MYbank and Tencent-backed Webank can use hordes of payment information or social network data to ascertain the ability of a business to pay back its loans.
 That’s the kind of basic credit information many companies in the private sector have been unable to provide, and partially why traditional banks prefer to lend to large, state-owned enterprises instead.

 The process of taking out a loan from the bank is slow and complicated, giving companies more incentives to turn to other lenders, even if the interest rate is higher, Yang said.
-Smaller loans, quicker application in contrast, taking out a loan through an online service in china can take just a few minutes.
+Smaller loans, quicker application, in contrast, taking out a loan through an online service in china can take just a few minutes.

-The traditional banks rarely issue loans of less than 1 million yuan ($148.385) while the average size of loan on a financial technology platform is often far smaller.
+The traditional banks rarely issue loans of less than 1 million yuan ($148.385) while the average size of a loan on a financial technology platform is often far smaller.